Sunday, February 5, 2017

 The bartender and I were the first to occupy the area.
 I savored that serenity... and the eventual "local gossip" that ensued, as other guests arrive for "Happy Hour".
 Absorbing the good vibes, I snacked on venison meatballs!
 (I like wild-game meat).

 Yvonne arrived, looking splendid in a snug wrap-around dress, and with makeup freshly done.
-We were seated in a cozy banquette.
+We were seated in a banquette.
 We ate the chef's seasonal menu, made with locally-sourced ingredients: a salmon fillet for Yvonne, and a roasted pork tenderloin for me.
 Their wine selection was delectable.

 After dessert/coffee, I took the advice of "the locals" to enjoy a Hot Toddy as a nightcap/digestif. (those countryfolk certainly love their spiced/citrus/bourbon drinks)!